17 Best Palaces in Rome

 Palazzo Spada| ©Luciano Rotellini

-Located in the centrally located Piazza Capo di Ferro, 13, Palazzo Spada is an architectural work originally built for Cardinal Girolamo Recanati Capodiferro in the 16th century, who later became Pope Paul III in 1534.
+Located in the central Piazza Capo di Ferro, 13, the Spada Palace is an architectural masterpiece originally built for Cardinal Girolamo Recanati Capodiferro in the 16th century, who later became Pope Paul III in 1534.

-One particularity of this palace is that in 1635, Cardinal Bernardino Spada hired renowned architect Francesco Borromini to improve the garden design and make Palazzo Spada appear larger.
-Borromini achieved this effect by creating an impressive column that tricks the eye and makes the courtyard appear to be 37 meters long, when in fact it is only 8 meters long.
+A unique feature of this palace is that, in 1635, Cardinal Bernardino Spada hired renowned architect Francesco Borromini to improve the garden design and make the Palazzo Spada appear larger.
+Borromini achieved this effect by creating an impressive column that tricks the eye and makes the courtyard appear to be 37 meters long, when in reality it is only 8 meters.

-Located near Palazzo Farnese and Campo de' Fiori, Palazzo Spada is a hidden treasure that you should not miss during your visit to Rome.
-It also has a vast art collection that includes works by artists such as Artemisia Gentileschi, Titian and Tornioli.
+Located near the Palazzo Farnese and Campo de' Fiori, the Spada Palace is a hidden treasure that you should not miss on your visit to Rome.
+It also has a vast art collection that includes works by artists such as Artemisia Gentileschi, Titian, and Tornioli.

 Palazzo Colonna| ©Slices of Light